-- The organization has achieved “Best Venture” status in the Ballard Center’s Social Venture Academy.
+- The opportunity is provided by an organization that achieved “Best Venture” status in the Ballard Center’s Social Venture Academy.

-- Research with faculty on high social impact efforts.
+- The opportunity involves doing research with faculty on high social impact efforts.

-Please note that many applications fall somewhere between and are weighted according to our criteria and all other applications.
-If you don’t fall into the “likely” category, make a case for yourself or your organization in the grant application (“I may not fit this criteria, but . . .”).
+Please note that many applications fall somewhere between the “Likely” and “Very Unlikely” (see picture for more context).
+The scores are weighted according to our criteria and all other applications.
+If you don’t fall into the “Likely” category, make a case for yourself or your organization in the grant application (“I may not fit this criteria, but . . .”).